nuodb/nuodb-python/README.md

 [![Build Status](https://travis-ci.org/nuodb/nuodb-python.png?branch=master)](https://travis-ci.org/nuodb/nuodb-python)

 This is the official Python package for [NuoDB](http://www.nuodb.com).
-It implements the NuoDB [SQL Protocol](https://github.com/nuodb/nuodb-python/blob/master/SQL_Protocol.md)
+Please note that this driver is currently in beta.

 Note: At this time the Python/NuoDB Interface does not support Windows.